junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He wipes his face with the back of his hand, then does the same for the monster.
 The tears slipping down its cheek wet his fingers.
 "Guess it's not for nothing, at least there's still you -- whatever you are -- still wanting me to keep kicking around.
 Right, buddy?"

-He pats its shoulder twice, gentle, just a little higher than the shoulder blade where the wing stretches out -- he's starting to figure out where is safe to touch that wouldn't make a pained sound from the creature.
+He pats its shoulder twice, gentle, just a little higher than the shoulder blade where the wing stretches out -- he's starting to figure out where it's safe to touch that wouldn't make a pained sound from the creature.

 "Let's keep rolling then, you and me, Thelma and Louise, monster version.
 Who knows, maybe one day we'll reach the cliff and maybe the jump is the way out."